TAIsRich/chuwa1010/ShortQuestions/annotations.md

 @Qualifier: There may be a situation when you create more than one bean of the same type and want to wire only one of them with a property.
 In such cases, you can use the @Qualifier annotation along with @Autowired to remove the confusion by specifying which exact bean will be wired.
 Basically, it could help identify which bean we want to use.

+@PreAuthorize @PostAuthorize: both @PreAuthorize and @PostAuthorize annotations provide expression-based access control.
+The @PreAuthorize annotation checks the given expression before entering the method, whereas the
+@PostAuthorize annotation verifies it after the execution of the method and could alter the result.
+@PreAuthorize(“hasRole(‘ROLE_VIEWER')”)